FAQ

 • Ensure you only book travel services with a company holding a bond to protect your money.

-• If you have to cut short a trip, you must seek agreement with Assistance International before making return home arrangements.
+• If you have to cut short a trip, you must seek agreement with the insurer before making return home arrangements.

 Note: snowboarding and split boarding are included within these definitions if accessing back country areas outside of normal resort boundaries.